A wintering flock of trumpeter swans has put Monticello on the map.

 A good show

-Every morning about 9:30, Jim Lawrence starts up the auger that moves corn through a pipe, from the gravity wagon in the driveway down to the river, where he empties it from buckets into tubs.
+Every morning, Jim Lawrence starts up the auger that moves corn through a pipe, from the gravity wagon in the driveway down to the river, where he empties it from buckets into tubs.

 Sometimes, he pulls out binoculars to better see the band number on a bird, which he reports to the Minnesota Department of Natural Resources.